utelecon/utelecon.github.io/en/utokyo_account/mfa/index.md

 When you sign in to your UTokyo Account for the first time after the reset, you will be prompted to go through the initial setup procedure again.
 Please follow the instructions of "[Step 2: Set up the First Verification Method](#initial-first)" and "[Step 3: Add Alternative Verification Methods](#initial-alternative)" in the "MFA Initial Setup Procedure" section to set up new verification methods, and sign in to UTokyo Account using them going forward.

-## Q&A
+## Others
-{:#qa}

-### How can I cancel my MFA application or terminate the use of MFA?
-{:#qa-terminate}
+{:#others}

+### How to Cancel MFA Application / Terminate MFA Use

-We strongly recommend that you use MFA for security reasons, and we normally will not terminate the use of MFA.
-However, if you need to terminate MFA use for unavoidable circumstances, please contact the [Technical Support Desk via email](/en/support/#email-form).
-(Please note that we may not be able to accommodate all requests.)
+We strongly recommend that you use MFA for security reasons, but if you need to terminate MFA use for unavoidable circumstances, please contact the office of academic affairs of your faculty/graduate school (for students) or your division’s human resources team (for faculty members).

-Note that although you can change "Use MFA" to “No” on the "multi-factor authentication setting" in the UTokyo Account User Menu, this operation does not actually turn off MFA completely.
-Please do not click “No”, as it may cause problems in your systems’ authentication process.
+If you cannot verify your identity using MFA and are locked out of your account, you can resolve the issue by resetting your MFA settings as mentioned in the above [Troubleshooting MFA Verification and Account Lockout Issues](#troubleshooting) section.
+In this case, there is no need to terminate MFA use.

+### Different Identity Verification Procedures at Sign-in

+The normal procedure of signing in using MFA is first entering your password and then verifying your identity using your MFA verification method.

+However, the identity verification procedure at sign-in may differ as follows.
+- MFA identity verification is requested twice in a row.
+- Password is not required (password input step is skipped), and only MFA identity verification is requested.
-### Why is MFA identity verification sometimes not requested upon sign-in?
+- Password is required, but MFA identity verification is not.

-If you have already verified your identity earlier and the information has been saved in the system, you may not be asked to verify your identity again.
-(This may happen in some systems using UTokyo Account and not in others because the retention period of the sign-in information is different on each system.)
+Such difference in procedures is due to the linkage process between systems related to the UTokyo Account.
+Please follow the instructions on the screen to sign in to your UTokyo Account.